 On 6/7/08 snow forced us to park near waypoint “wash2.”
 Last winter was very hard on the approach road, and it has sustained serious damage at wash1, wash2, wash3, and wash4.
-My guess is it will never be repaired, but you should be able to drive past the left turn onto FS5730.
+My guess is it will never be repaired (I was wrong!
+See "Getting There" section above), but you should be able to drive past the left turn onto FS5730.
 (If you continue straight at this fork, you drive off the bottom of my map, and head to the Lennox Mountain TH.)
 From the left turn onto FS5730, it’s about 3.75 miles to the Blackhawk mine spur road, 2550’.
 The Wagner bridge was repaired in the spring of 2008, and the Sunday Creek bridge was being repaired last summer, forcing us to park south of it.
 You should call the North Bend ranger station to check the latest conditions, since the approach could be the crux: 425 888-1421.

-The purple route slope never exceeded 30-35 deg, although negotiating some tree-wells was steeper.
+The purple route slope never exceeded 30-35 deg.
 Good snow travel skills are required.

 Stats: 1.3 mi, 3000' from the Blackhawk mine spur road.